Open Search

 Overview

-DSH-C specializes in the treatment of Sexually Violent Predators (WIC 6600), Mentally Disordered Offenders (PC 2972), and California Department of Corrections and Rehabilitation (CDCR) Mentally Ill Prisoners (PC 2684).
-The Sexually Violent Predator (SVP) population is the largest sub-section of the DSH-C population.
-The Mentally Disordered Offenders (MDO) are the second largest sub-section of the population with the Mentally Ill Prisoners (MIP) populating a single unit.
+DSH-C specializes in the treatment of patients housed under the Sexually Violent Predator Act (WIC 6600), committed as Offenders with Mental Health Disorders (PC 2972), and determined to be Mentally Ill Prisoners (PC 2684) from the California Department of Corrections and Rehabilitation).
+The patients housed under the Sexually Violent Predator Act (SVPA) are the largest sub-section of the DSH-C population.
+The Offenders with Mental Health Disorders (OMD) are the second largest sub-section of the population with the Mentally Ill Prisoners (MIP) being housed on a single unit.
 The facility includes 30 living units, a psychological assessment center, a medical clinic, treatment and education group areas, arts and crafts workshops, a music center, a graphic arts center, computer labs, and a patient library.
+During the internship year, the interns will have the opportunity to work with patients housed under the Sexually Violent Predator Act and those committed as Offenders with Mental Health Disorders.

-1. Units Rotations – Interns will participate in two 5 1/2 month long rotations on a unit.
-Interns can be assigned to rotations working with the SVP and MDO populations.
-Rotation duties can include, but are not limited to, intake assessments (Admissions Psychological Assessment, Suicide Risk Assessment, DSM 5 Assessment Measures, Psychology sections of the patient’s Treatment Plan), Treatment Plan Conferences with the goal of serving as team lead, updating Treatment Plans, carrying a small caseload of patients, and providing short-term individual therapy as clinically warranted.
+1. Units Assignment – Interns will participate in two 15-week rotations on a unit.
+Interns can be assigned to rotations working with the SVPA and OMD populations.
+Rotation duties can include, but are not limited to, intake assessments (Admissions Psychological Assessment, Suicide Risk Assessment, DSM 5 Assessment Measures, Psychology sections of the patient’s Treatment Plan), attending Treatment Plan Conferences with the goal of serving as the team lead, updating Treatment Plans, carrying a small caseload of patients for case management purposes, and providing short-term individual therapy as clinically warranted.
 Please note that the unit rotations can change based on staff availability and program development efforts.

-3. Therapy Rotation – Interns will provide individual and group therapy for the population.
+Individual Therapy - Interns will provide long-term and brief individual therapy for the populations.
 A caseload of individual therapy patients will be assigned for the duration of the year.
 All individual therapy clients will be referred by their Treatment Team and screened by a member of the Internship Committee for consideration for the program.
-Interns will be assigned to a Sex Offender Treatment Program (SOTP) group for the duration of the internship year and will co-facilitate additional groups, as assigned.
+Therapy is provided using Evidence Based Practices and is generally CBT focused.
+Other modalities can be utilized upon supervisor assessment.

 Special Requirements of Applicants: